 That is the activity I’ve buried my energy into since quitting.

-I would totally love to learn to knit or DIY refurbish a chair like they do on Flea Market Flip, but for now I mostly stick to writing and figuring out why my toddler is mad at me.
+I would totally love to learn to knit or DIY refurbish a chair like they do on Flea Market Flip, but for now, I mostly stick to writing and playing with my very active (and talkative) five-year-old daughter.

 What did you like to do?
 Don’t worry if it’s cool or age-appropriate.
 If the internet has shown us anything, it’s that neither matters.

 It doesn’t even have to be crafty.